MariMed Receives Approval to Once Again Produce and Sell High-Dosage Edibles in Maryland

-/EIN News/ -- NORWOOD, Mass., April 04, 2023 (GLOBE NEWSWIRE) -- MariMed Inc. (CSE: MRMD), (OTCQX: MRMD) (“MariMed” or the “Company”), a leading multi-state cannabis operator, today announced that its wholly owned subsidiary, Kind Therapeutics USA, has received approval from the Maryland Medical Cannabis Commission (“MMCC”) to immediately begin producing and distributing higher-dosage, THC-infused edibles.
-Maryland cannabis regulations changed in 2021, imposing a THC limit of 10 milligrams per edible serving unless the product was produced and distributed from a Good Manufacturing Practice (“GMP”) certified kitchen.
+NORWOOD, Mass., April 04, 2023 (GLOBE NEWSWIRE) -- MariMed Inc. MRMD, MRMD ("MariMed" or the "Company"), a leading multi-state cannabis operator, today announced that its wholly owned subsidiary, Kind Therapeutics USA, has received approval from the Maryland Medical Cannabis Commission ("MMCC") to immediately begin producing and distributing higher-dosage, THC-infused edibles.
+Maryland cannabis regulations changed in 2021, imposing a THC limit of 10 milligrams per edible serving unless the product was produced and distributed from a Good Manufacturing Practice ("GMP") certified kitchen.

 GMP certification is a process conducted by third-party auditors that ensures a commercial kitchen and the products created there meet the highest standards for health and safety.
 When the Company's Hagerstown, Maryland, production kitchen secured GMP certification recently, MariMed immediately applied for and yesterday received approval from the MMCC to once again produce and distribute its very popular high-dosage products in the state.
 The Company plans to add 40mg products across its entire edibles portfolio very soon, beginning immediately with Betty's Eddies fruit chews in the coming weeks.